Logo of European Union

 • "There are very limited options for customizations in the free plan."

 • "Sometimes a bug would occur where points got redeemed automatically.
-There's also a bug where points are redeemed, the discount code would not appear on Shopify.
-Location of way to earn points and rewards can be more visible on the website."
+There's also a bug where, when points are redeemed, the discount code does not appear on Shopify.
+Location of the way to earn points and rewards can be more visible on the website."

 • "If you want to customize some things, such as referral program messages, you need a version of the tool that's priced higher."